Recommended Reading (and more)

 "Chord Progressions for Songwriters" by Richard J. Scott is a great option for those interested in exploring chord theory in relation to structuring chord progressions, understanding chord relationships, and analyzing progressions in contemporary western music.
 The book also progresses from simple to more complex concepts and could be treated as a workbook moving through important concepts or a reference book.

-'The Gift of Fear,' by Gavin de Becker, breaks down numerous systems involved in identifying and recognizing subtle signs of danger and violence.
+"The Gift of Fear," by Gavin de Becker, breaks down numerous systems involved in identifying and recognizing subtle signs of danger and violence.
 I'd recommend this book to anyone- especially those who identify as part of a marginalized group who are working in the music industry, and/or have history of relational / societal trauma.

-'How to Win Friends and Influence People'
+"How to Win Friends and Influence People"

-by Dale Carnegie: Observations that can help one navigate an unpredictable and unregulated industry, and hopefully provide insight about one's own behavior and personality traits.
+by Dale Carnegie– observations that can help one navigate an unpredictable and unregulated industry, and hopefully provide insight about one's own behavior and personality traits.

-Some students benefit from developing awareness around the trait of people-pleasing, and to strive for authenticity and harmony in their work.
-This content may also be applicable to working with or managing challenging personality types as a side musician, participating in sensitive teamwork situations, being involved with complex/problematic gigs, etc.
+This book may also be applicable to working with or managing challenging personality types as a side musician, participating in sensitive teamwork situations, being involved with complex/problematic gigs, etc.